spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/scheduled-prices-feature-walkthrough.md

 ---
 title: Scheduled Prices feature walkthrough
 last_updated: Aug 19, 2021
-description: The Scheduled Prices feature enables Back Office users to schedule price changes, which are to happen in the future for multiple products simultaneously.
+description: The Scheduled Prices feature enables Back Office users to schedule price changes, which are to happen in the future for multiple products simultaneously
 template: concept-topic-template
 ---